DmitroMarkevich/TelegramBotDreamTeam/README.md

 # Technologies Used

-# Spring Boot
-Spring Boot is the core framework of this project, providing a robust and efficient foundation for building and deploying Java applications.
-It simplifies the development process by offering out-of-the-box solutions, and its integration with Spring JPA and Hibernate ensures seamless data management and persistence.
-Jsoup is a library for parsing HTML documents.

-# Spring JPA and Hibernate
-Spring JPA (Java Persistence API) in combination with Hibernate provides a powerful and flexible approach to database interaction.
-It simplifies database operations by offering an object-relational mapping (ORM) system, allowing you to work with Java objects while seamlessly handling database communication.

 #Telegram API
 The Telegram API library empowers the bot to interact with the Telegram messaging platform.
 It facilitates sending and receiving messages, processing user input, and providing real-time currency information to users.